MCL Tear Treatment in Shrewsbury, MO

 Pre- and Post-Surgical Rehabilitation

 Pre/post surgical rehabilitation is crucial for recovery both before and after surgery.
-At Axes Physical Therapy in Shrewsbury, MO, we offer personalized rehabilitation programs designed to prepare your knee for surgery by improving strength and flexibility.
-Post-surgery, our Shrewsbury, MO physical therapists collaborate with you to optimize recovery, emphasizing knee stability and function restoration.
+At Axes Physical Therapy in Shrewsbury, MO, we create individualized rehab plans to ready your knee for surgery by boosting strength and flexibility.
+Post-surgery, our Shrewsbury, MO physical therapists partner with you to maximize recovery, concentrating on knee stability and functional restoration.
 This comprehensive approach makes sure you can get back to your everyday activities as promptly and safely as possible.

 Shrewsbury, MO Physical Therapy for MCL Tears

-Physical therapy in Shrewsbury, MO plays a pivotal role in the recovery from an MCL tear, aiming to restore knee function, strength, and mobility.
+Physical therapy in Shrewsbury, MO is crucial in MCL tear recovery, aiming to regain knee function, strength, and flexibility.
 At Axes Physical Therapy in Shrewsbury, MO, our approach includes:

 Our therapists use a variety of techniques, such as manual therapy, therapeutic exercises, and modalities like ultrasound or electrical stimulation, to promote healing and expedite recovery.
 Each program is individualized to address your specific needs, ensuring you achieve the best possible outcome.